needle-mirror/com.unity.game.foundation/Documentation~/DataLayers.md

 ## ChilliConnect

-ChilliConnect is the default backend solution of Unity.
-It provides static data definition, A/B testing, segmentation, as a service.

-You've built a data layer to adapt Game Foundation to ChilliConnect so you can benefit from a strong Cloud mechanism feature along with intuitive liveOps features.
+ChilliConnect is a reference backend solution that Game Foundation provides.
+We've built a data layer to adapt Game Foundation to ChilliConnect cloud service to provide out-of-box cloud save and liveOps features.

 You can find the implementation of ChilliConnect Adapters for Game Foundation in the sample files attached to this package.